 Everything about chats—from the language and tone used to the user experience—is conversational.
 If it sounds like a survey, it’s not really a chat!

-Chats are friendlier, more informal and more visual than mobile surveys
+Chats are friendlier than mobile surveys, more informal and more visual than mobile surveys

 They’re shorter and more iterative